colmoneill/Jason-Scraper/readme.md

 The first iteration of this tool has been created for Gallerie Rodolphe Janssen, Brussels.

 The Python scripts are available under the terms of the AGPLv3 license.

-The Templates and CSS files are all rights reserved.
+The Templates and CSS files are GNU general public lisence.